berkeley-stat159/project-delta/README.md

 Weidong Qin
 Yunfei Xia

-To recreate our analyses, please first visit the `data` folder and call `make`.
-Once the data has been downloaded, please then visit the `code` folder and <!--Add more instructions here.-->
+To recreate our analyses, please <!--Add more instructions here.-->